 - Adenomyosis and pregnancy Hormonal treatments also preclude pregnancy.

 Testing May Prove Helpful

 To date, the only sure way to verify a diagnosis of adenomyosis is to examine the tissue after you‘ve had a hysterectomy and your uterus was removed.
 A hysterectomy definitely helps, though, because continued bleeding can lead to anemia, a critical complication of adenomyosis.
-The continual bleeding may not be painful, but it can disrupt your life enormously and lead to depression, feelings of futility and frustration.
+The continual bleeding may not be painful, but it can disrupt your life enormously and lead to anemia with symptoms of depression, feelings of futility and frustration.